Acoustic analogies with general relativity, quantum fields, and thermodynamics: Dark energy and energy of vacuum

-The important outcome of this section is that the cosmological constant, which (like Newtonian gravity) complies with the acoustic analogy, is not related to the mass-energy of the background spacetime (vacuum), which is not covered by the analogy.
-In fact, the fluid which makes the acoustic spacetime consists of the same particles (fluid molecules exhibiting random motion) inside the source region of the supposed incompressible flow and outside it, in the propagation zone or undisturbed fluid.
-Boundary between the part of the medium in which sound is generated and in which it propagates is often fuzzy and difficult to determine exactly.
-In general relativity the division between matter (mass-energy) and pure vacuum appears to be clearer (equations~(\ref{Einstein_field_equations}) and (\ref{Einstein_field_equations_linear})).
-However, the model of vacuum consisting of ``particles of spacetime'' is completely in accordance with the lattice theories of quantum gravity\cite{Rovelli2015}.
-These elementary particles, not visible by the classical field theory, give rise to the steady density of the background acoustic spacetime, $\rho_0$, on the micro-scale, as will be shown by means of the quantum analogy in section~\ref{ch:acoustic_Lagrangians}.
-It is a local macro-scale disturbance of a large number of these particles which appears as a moving matter and constitutes the source of metric perturbation.
+In contrast to general relativity, the background fluid density $\rho_0$ relevant for classical acoustics can be measured.
+The acoustic vacuum without boundaries consists of the same particles (fluid molecules exhibiting random motion at the microscopic scale) inside an aeroacoustic source region as well as outside it, in the propagation region or an undisturbed fluid.
+Boundaries of the source region are often fuzzy and cannot be determined exactly.
+On the other hand, the mass-energy of sources and pure vacuum appear to be more clearly separated in general relativity (the two sides of equations~(\ref{Einstein_field_equations}) and (\ref{Einstein_field_equations_linear})).
+However, the model of vacuum consisting of elementary particles of spacetime is entirely in accordance with the lattice theories of quantum gravity\cite{Rovelli2015}.
+These particles, which are not accessible to the classical field theories, give rise to the steady density $\rho_0$, as will be shown with the aid of the quantum thermodynamic analogy in section~\ref{ch:acoustic_Lagrangians}.
+But only a macroscopic disturbance involving a large number of these particles can be observed, either as a moving mass-energy of the sources or a metric perturbation.